gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I sat with that for a while.

-I called my closest friends.
+I called my closest friends:

-N started crying almost immediately.
+My friend, N, started crying almost immediately.
 *Life is so unfair, Filiz.
 This is so unfair.*

 F said, “No, I don’t think it’s anything.